botfatherio/botfather/docs/building-on-windows-10.md

 - Build ALL_BUILD both debug and release.
 Done.
 - Make the environment variable `OPENCV_ROOT` point to the build. (should also contain `include/`)

-### Step 4: Build BotFather
+### Step 4: Build Botfather

 - Open `package.pro` with QtCreator and configure the project.

 ### Deploy Botfather

 - The contents of `botfather/BuildOutput` and `webhelper/BuildOutput` must be combined before shipping (or running)
-- Get the latest precompiled openssl dlls from https://indy.fulgan.com/SSL/ (scroll down) and ship them with botfather
+- Get the latest precompiled openssl dlls from https://indy.fulgan.com/SSL/ (scroll down) and ship them with Botfather
 - [Install python 3](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-windows-10) to use the tools in the `botfather-repo` repository